Skip to content

 We were building something that was changing both the look and feel of the website, but more importantly, we were changing how we thought about producing content.

-Mike Petroff, Director of Product Management, Harvard Business Publishing
+Mike Petroff Director of Product Management, Harvard Business Publishing

 Vision Share: Align and inspire for the journey